itay-cyber/nvim-config/README.md

 # nvim-config
-My nvim config (credits to DreamsofCode
+My nvim config for rust and python